This post may contain affiliate links. Please read our disclosure policy.

 Flare-ups are an inevitable part of grilling with charcoal, when this happens, move the meat from the hot zone to the outside of the grill so that it doesn’t scorch, you can move it back once the flames die down.
 You can also try putting the lid down and closing the vents to restrict the oxygen.

-Leave the meat alone
+Leave the protein alone

 Resist the temptation to move and flip the meat too much – if you try to lift the meat before it is ready, it will stick to the grates.
 Let the meat develop a crust before you try to move it.